Kayra/cogent-labs/README.md

 #### Testing

-While unit tests and integration tests are currently in place, it would be possible to increase the number of tests to more exhaustively capture potential use cases and errors.
-Doing so would make the system less flexible to change and potentially slow down future development, and would need to be implemented with a clear vision for the future of the application.
+While unit tests and integration tests are currently in place, it would be possible to increase the number of tests to more exhaustively capture potential use cases and errors (for example integration testing for endpoint validation).
+However, doing so would make the system less flexible to change and potentially slow down future development, and would need to be implemented with a clear vision for the future of the application.

 It would be essential to create end-to-end tests if this application were to be integrated into a larger system.
 In its current form, the integration tests can also be considered end-to-end tests.